odelbos/le-golang-1-zvault/README.md

 Encryption will be made with `AES_256_GCM` and password derivation will be made with `PBKDF2`.

-It will have 3 commands :
+It will have 4 commands :

 - init _(used to init a vault configuration)_
 - put _(used to put a file in the vault)_
 - get _(used to get a file given his id)_
+- del _(used to delete a file given his id)_

 ## Build the `zvault` binary